 By the time the service is running, you've done five people's jobs in five-minute chunks.
 None of them well.
 And you never got to focus on your actual role.

 It's not because your volunteers are bad.
-It's because there's no system.
+It's because they don't have what they need to do their job without you.

 The information lives in your head.